 Camu Camu for Antioxidants

 Additionally, Japan’s Saga University Faculty of Medicine evaluated the effect of camu-camu on 20 human males who smoked and had accelerated oxidative stress.
-After 7 days of consuming camu camu juice, oxidative stress decreased significantly and researchers concluded that camu-camu juice may be a powerful antioxidant and inflammation resistor.
+After 7 days of consuming camu camu juice, oxidative stress decreased significantly and researchers concluded that camu-camu juice may be a powerful antioxidant.

 Supplementing With Camu Camu